 These sorts of papers consist of abstract reviews.
-The authors’ then tabulate their opnions regarding whether or not the abstracts support the AGW paradgm.
+The authors’ then tabulate their opinions regarding whether or not the abstracts support the AGW paradigm.
 As Legates et al., 2013 pointed out, Cook defined the consensus as “most warming since 1950 is anthropogenic.”
 Cook then relied on three different levels of “endorsement” of that consensus and excluded 67% of the abstracts reviewed because they neither endorsed nor rejected the consensus.

 The largest endorsement group was categorized as “implicitly endorses AGW without minimizing it.”
 They provided this example of an implied endorsement:

 ‘…carbon sequestration in soil is important for mitigating global climate change’